DragonStorm25/portfolio/docs/assignments/assignment1.md

         - Agreeing with it because it agreed or did not disagree with known facts

 ### Summary
 The first interview used social media primarily as a communication tool.
-They have limited trust in the truthfulness of the information presented online, likely due to growing up from a very young age with the technology and the exposure to
+They have limited trust in the truthfulness of the information presented online, likely due to growing up from a very young age with the technology and the large exposure to memes and ironic/post-ironic/meta-ironic comedy while using the internet.
+This likely built an expectation for false information to be presented truthfully, giving somewhat of an immunity towards some kinds of misinformation.
+There were two kinds of exceptions to this.
+First, when talking to friends.
+This is likely due to the trust built between them over months or years that naturally happens.
+Second, when participating and communicating in a community related to their special interests, which includes Pokémon.
+This is likely due to the human nature of relating to others that share similar interests.

 ## Interview 2 (Middle-aged person)